 When an injury, accident, or incident occurs during a Sport Clubs practice or competition, an Incident Report Form must be completed and turned in to the Sport Clubs office within 48 hours after the injury, accident, or incident occurs.
-If it is a serious injury, call 911 and then notify the Sport Clubs Coordinator of the incident immediately.
+If it is a serious injury, call 911 and then notify a Coordinator of the incident immediately.